Roles & Permissions

 - Confirm removal

-The member immediately loses access to the workspace.
+The member immediately loses access to the team and shared workspaces.

 Permission Scenarios